Toro y Moi: 2011: Underneath the Pine and Freaking Out EP

 Bear's second album, Underneath the Pine, was released on February 22, 2011.
 The album was recorded at Bear's home between tours while supporting Causers of This.
 Underneath the Pine marked a stylistic departure from the previous album in that it was made up of all live instrumentation and contained no samples.
 Bear cites horror movie soundtracks, space disco, and film composers Piero Umiliani and François de Roubaix as inspiration for the album's sound.
 Further, Bear states that "...what influenced Underneath the Pine was finding stuff that I wanted to sample for Causers.
 A lot of the things I sampled for Causers ended up being the main musical inspiration for Underneath the Pine."

 In an interview with the website At the Sinema, he suggested that he had moved beyond the chillwave genre: "All that stuff is really good music, like Ernest Green (Washed Out) and Neon Indian.
 I'm a big fan of all of that, but I think [chillwave] was just a small little period where we all were, coincidentally."

 On September 13, 2011, Toro y Moi released an EP titled Freaking Out, featuring a cover of "Saturday Love" by Cherrelle and Alexander O'Neal.
 The EP's sound was heavily influenced by 80's Boogie and R&B.

 The band was chosen by Caribou to perform at the ATP Nightmare Before Christmas festival that they co-curated in December 2011 in Minehead, England.
+Bear also planned a collaboration album with California rapper, Tyler, The Creator, which was recorded between late 2011 and mid 2012.
+Odd Future posted an unfinished collaboration leaked on SoundCloud titled "Hey You" to their Tumblr blog on July 18, 2012.
+The album has been scrapped since.